perladvent/perldotcom/content/article/_pub_2014_01_the-year-in-perl-2013-retrospective.md

 ### May 2013

-In sad news, CPAN developer AMORETTEâHojung Yoonâpassed away on May 8, 2013.
+In sad news, CPAN developer AMORETTE—Hojung Yoon—passed away on May 8, 2013.
 South Korea and Perl lost a valued member of the community.
 [C.H.
 Kang posted a small tribute to Hojung Yoon on Twitter](https://twitter.com/aer0/status/333229465293443072).